Public-Use Restrictions and Wildfire Information

 Important!
 For accurate, updated information call our toll-free message phone at: 1-877-958-9663

 Public-Use Restrictions (PURs)

-- Persons with campfires are required to have a tool that can serve as a shovel and one gallon of water in their possession (except in specified developed recreation sites listed in Exhibit A).
+- Persons with campfires are required to have a shovel and one gallon of water in their possession (except in specified developed recreation sites listed in the Forest Order).

-- Wood burning stoves equipped with a chimney that is at least five (5) feet in length with a spark-arresting screen consisting of ¼ inch mesh hardware cloth are allowed in developed recreation sites.
+- Portable cooking stoves using liquefied or bottled gas and wood burning stoves equipped with a chimney that is at least five (5) feet in length with a spark-arresting screen consisting of ¼ inch mesh hardware cloth are allowed.

-Regulated closures are in effect on State and private lands protected by Oregon Department of Forestry (ODF) in northeast and central Oregon.
-Please check with your local Oregon Department of Forestry office for public use restrictions on lands protected by ODF.
-Visit the Blue Mountain Interagency Dispatch webpage at: www.bmidc.org or contact a local Oregon Department of Forestry office for more complete information.
+Please check with your local Oregon Department of Forestry (ODF) office for public use restrictions on lands protected by ODF.
+Visit the Blue Mountain Interagency Dispatch webpage at: www.bmidc.org or contact a local ODF office for more complete information.
 Similar restrictions may be in effect on State and private lands protected by the Washington Department of Natural Resources (WA-DNR).
-More information can be found on the WA-DNR website at: http://www.dnr.wa.gov/
+More information can be found on the WA-DNR website at: http://www.dnr.wa.gov/.

 DESIGNATED CAMPGROUNDS AND RECREATION SITES